REQUEST A QUOTATION

 A Seychelles incorporated Company has the same powers as a natural person.

-Yes, must be maintained in the Seychelles at the office of a licensed
+Yes, must be maintained in the Seychelles and shall be the same address as that of its registered agent.

-The name can be in any language, but must be accompanied by a translation in
+The name of the company may be expressed in any language, but must be accompanied by a translation in

 possible to have bilingual documentation in English and Chinese or any other